morrownr/rtl8852bu/README.md

 current the required support (most likely just instructions about how to compile and maybe a modification or two to the Makefile).

+Current Android maintainer: none

+Note: OpenWRT is not supported.
+OpenWRT provides drivers for USB WiFi adapters.
+OpenWRT provided drivers include support for the MT7921au (AXE3000), MT7612u (AC1200), MT7610u (AC600) chipsets.
+It is a challenge to use Realtek based adapters that use out-of-kernel drivers with OpenWRT so it is strongly advised to use the already supported chipsets.

 ### Compatible Devices

 Warning: The below adapters are multi-state adapters, meaning that they